mikerenfro/ou-vrp-2024-ci-landscape/ci-landscape-the-stuff.markdown

 ### Who am I?
 (Who are any of us, really?)

 ::: {.columns align=center}
 ::: {.column width=50%}
 #### Back in the day
-- Mechanical engineering student at a public STEM-ish university who should have studied more instead of helping people do things in computer labs.
+- ME student at a medium-sized public STEM-ish university who should have studied more instead of helping people do things in computer labs.
-- Co-op student at Oak Ridge National Lab before SGI got its cameo in "Jurassic Park" ("It's a Unix system: I know this!").
+- Sysadmin/CAD/FEA co-op student at Oak Ridge National Lab before SGI Irix got its cameo in "Jurassic Park" ("It's a Unix system: I know this!").
 :::

 ::: {.column width=50%}